TITLE 92: TRANSPORTATION

 d) Driver's license applicants who are 18, 19 or 20 years of age who have not previously been licensed and who have not successfully completed an approved driver education course or the classroom portion of an approved driver education course shall not be issued a driver's license unless the applicant has successfully completed an adult driver education course offered by an adult driver education course provider and proof of that completion has been submitted to the Secretary by the adult driver education course provider.

-e) A photograph shall be taken of a driver's license applicant unless the applicant is exempt under Section 1030.90.
+e) A photograph shall be taken of a driver's license or identification card applicant unless the applicant is exempt under Section 1030.90.

 f) A temporary driver's license shall be issued at the facility upon completion of all the requirements of this Section and IVC Chapter 6.
-Upon successful completion of verification by the Secretary of State, which may include, but is not limited to, a facial recognition check of the applicant's image against the Secretary of State image database, verification of residency and social security number, the applicant shall be mailed a driver's license to the address provided by the applicant.
+A temporary identification card shall be issued at the facility upon completion of all the requirements of this Section and 15 ILCS 335.
+Upon successful completion of verification by the Secretary of State, which may include, but is not limited to, a facial recognition examination of the applicant's image against the Secretary of State image database, verification of residency and social security number, the applicant shall be mailed a driver's license to the address provided by the applicant.

-h) A driver's license issued under this Section does not meet the requirements of the REAL ID Act and shall bear the words "Federal Limits Apply".
+h) A driver's license or identification card issued under this Section does not meet the requirements of the REAL ID Act and shall bear the words "Federal Limits Apply".

 i) An applicant applying for the first time for a CDL passenger endorsement, school bus endorsement or hazardous materials endorsement or upgrading a CDL must complete entry-level driver training.